 The Hanover’s Green Building coverage extends beyond standard benefits to include crucial coverages for green structures.
 It covers damages to an existing green structure or losses resulting from green enhancements made to an existing structure.
 The Hanover Green Building coverage combines other coverages to provide a completely comprehensive answer to the special exposures of green structures.

-The company: Allstate is a sustainable insurance provider that has been offering insurance products, including car, home, and life, for 90 years.
+The company: Allstate is an insurance provider that has been offering insurance products, including car, home, and life, for 90 years.
 In 2019, the corporation ranked 79th in the Fortune 500 list of the largest US corporations by total revenue.

 The company is headquartered in Illinois and employs over 12,000 agents across the United States.
 Allstate has established itself as a leading insurer for millions of Americans, and it presently ranks second and fourth in the number of premiums issued for house and car insurance, respectively.